dlazov/sasl-map-generation-utility/README.md

 # SASL Map Generation Utility

-A comprehensive collection of web-based tools for generating random map selections for **Advanced Squad Leader (ASL) Solitaire (SASL)** board games.
+A comprehensive collection of web-based tools for generating random map selections for **Solitaire Advanced Squad Leader (SASL)** board games.
 These utilities implement the official SASL tables and dice rolling mechanics to help players quickly generate appropriate maps for their scenarios.

 ## 🎯 Overview